mgkumar138/mgkumar138.github.io/README.md

 <br>
 My doctoral thesis was to develop a neural network-based reinforcement learning agent that used biologically plausible learning rules to learn multiple new paired associations after a single trial (One-shot learning) in a spatial navigation context.

-Prior to my PhD, I worked on Brain-Computer Interfaces to control wheelchair using either human EEG or macaque intracortical spike data.
+I completed my B.Sc in Life Sciences in 2017 at the National University of Singapore where I worked on Brain-Computer Interfaces to control wheelchair using either human EEG or macaque intracortical spike data.
 <br>
 <br>
 Besides research, I co-founded <a href="https://nugen.ai">Nugen.ai</a> that hopes to characterize